-Title: Support to the return of Somali refugees through a community-oriented approach to reintegration in Somalia
+Title: Strengthening the voluntary return of Somali refugees through a community-oriented approach to reintegration in Somalia

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Wasaaradda Arrimaha Gudaha Soomaaliya (Ministry of Interior and Federal Affairs)

 The lengthy civil war in Somalia has shattered the country’s political, social and economic structures and created difficult living conditions for large sections of the population.
 The new government and the regional governments that are currently being established are unable to cope with distributing goods to their own people.
 Three periods of drought since 2011 have had considerable impact.
 Over recent decades, conflict and hunger have driven around two million people from their homes.
 Some have sought refuges in other parts of Somalia, while others have fled to neighbouring countries, such as Kenya.